-2. All overseas Dentists EEA qualified or otherwise must complete an English language test if you were taught dentistry in a language other than English, there are many recognised tests but three of the most popular are; the IELTS, the Linguarama or the UBELT
+- All overseas Dentists EEA qualified or otherwise must complete an English language test if you were taught dentistry in a language other than English, there are many recognised tests but three of the most popular are; the IELTS and the Linguarama.

 - GDC Certificate

 - Indemnity Insurance Certificate